 The tradition for aesthetics and craftsmanship has passed from one generation to another on the family farms for centuries.
 Many of the farms have belonged to the same family since the early 17th century.
 That is over 400 years of tradition to deal with and heritage to be proud of.
-We are country nation at heart and shall be proud of our heritage.
+We are a country nation at heart and shall be proud of our heritage.

-Today Pöytyä is a land of a fashion of it’s own.
+Today Pöytyä is a land of a fashion of its own.
 Fields, woods, rivers, farms and, of course, a baseball stadium.
 It might look like nothing in the middle of nowhere to you.
 But we got it all here that it takes to make a perfect Myssy.
 Being stronger than ever.

 Smart casual is always a good choice, but how about Country Casual?

 It fits into any dress code you may think of and it has nothing to do with business.
 This minimalistic Myssy is surprisingly warm and wind-proof and it brings a rural twist in your urban look.
 Isn't is so uncool to keep yourself warm...

 Muffi is our fluffy and funky wool hat that celebrates the power of being an outsider - standing out of the crowd.
 The ones, who walk their own paths.
 The ones that are not afraid to break the patterns.
 The ones that need no institutions to back them up.
 Anyway, who the heck would want to be average?